tbrowder/Geo-Ellipsoid/README.md

 See LIMITATIONS, above.

-Please enter any bugs or feature requests to the issues  through the web interface at [https://github.com/tbrowder/Geo-Ellipsoid-Perl6](https://github.com/tbrowder/Geo-Ellipsoid-Perl6).
+Please enter any bugs or feature requests to the issues through the web interface at [https://github.com/tbrowder/Geo-Ellipsoid](https://github.com/tbrowder/Geo-Ellipsoid).

 COPYRIGHT & LICENSE
 ===================

 Copyright (c) 2005-2008 Jim Gibson, all rights reserved.
-Copyright (c) 2015-2017 Tom Browder, all rights reserved.
+Copyright (c) 2015-2022 Tom Browder, all rights reserved.

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software; you can redistribute it and/or modify it under the same terms as Raku itself.

 SEE ALSO
 ========